-In verse 36, chapter 18 of Exodus, we read that Bezalel made fifty brass clasps “to join the tent together to become one / l’chaber et ha’ohel lih’yot echad”.
-Besides the verse having a gorgeous numerology (double chai and chai), it seems like just another detail in a long list of things brought and fashioned – brass and gold, purple and scarlet, precious stones, hooks and beams and vessels.
+In chapter 36, verse 18 of Exodus, we read that Bezalel made fifty brass clasps “to join the tent together to become one / l’chaber et ha’ohel lih’yot echad”.
+The verse has a gorgeous numerology (double chai 36 and chai 18).
+But it seems like just another detail in a long list of things brought and fashioned – brass and gold, purple and scarlet, precious stones, hooks and beams and vessels.
 But to some of our ancestors, the verse meant much more.

 The Tent of Meeting or Ohel Mo’ed and the Mishkan, the portable desert sanctuary or Tabernacle sheltered within the Ohel, weren’t just works of beauty and places of holiness and worship for them.
 The Ohel and the Mishkan were a model of the entire Creation.
 Josephus wrote, “Every detail of the Tabernacle was made in way of imitation and representation of the universe” (Antiquities 3.7.7), and the sages wrote, “The Mishkan corresponds to the whole world” (Midrash Tanchuma, Pekudei 3).

 According to Midrash Numbers Rabbah (Naso 12:4) the silver or kesef used in the Mishkan represents the firmament that covers (m’khasef) the whole Creation.
 Gold, because it can be yellow or green or red, represents the many colors of the fruits of the Earth.
 The purple-dyed thread woven into the Ohel and the curtains, called argaman, represents the sun, which God created “to weave (la’arog) the manna of fruits and grasses” (and, we should add, plankton!) that nourish all life on Earth.